-Amoxicillin sodium and clavulanate potassium for injection loses stability in infusions containing glucose, dextran or bicarbonate.
+Amoxicillin sodium and clavulanate potassium for injection is less stable in infusions containing glucose, dextran or bicarbonate.

 This means that it is not expected to be harmful to an unborn infant.
-Do not, however, take Augpac without first talking to the physician if the patient is pregnant or could become pregnant during treatment.
+Do not, however, take this medication without first talking to the doctor if the patient is pregnant or could become pregnant during treatment.

 Augpac Injection: Use in pregnancy should be avoided.
 Amoxicillin sodium and clavulanate potassium for injection may be given during lactation.
 With the exception of the risk of sensitization, associated with the excretion of trace amount in breast milk, there are no detrimental effects for the infant.

-The most common adverse reactions are hypersensitivity reactions; especially skin rashes, anaphylaxis occasionally occurs and has sometimes been fatal.
+The most common adverse effects are hypersensitivity reactions: especially skin rashes; anaphylaxis occasionally occurs and has sometimes been fatal.

 Augpac Injection: Hypersensitivity reactions: